moba/createdokuwiki/INSTALL.md

 ### Harden PHP

-I limit public animals to 1 MB file uploads.
+This disables several functions for PHP as a security precaution.
+I also limit public animals to 1 MB file uploads.

 #### /etc/php5/conf.d/hosts.ini